 These have all had repercussions on the international economy; we have seen the British pound fall in value and turbulent times on the world stock markets.
-Although we will be starting 2017 with a very different backdrop to which we began this year, there will be numerous opportunities for growth in international trade and container shipping in the next 12 months.
+Although we will be starting 2017 with a very different backdrop to which we began in 2016, there will be numerous opportunities for growth in international trade and container shipping in the next 12 months.

 Following the UK’s vote to leave the European Union in June, the Legatum Institute Special Trade Commission (STC) was set up to look at the available trade opportunities.